mitchty/orb/readme.md

 # orb.sh, the opinionated ruby/perl chooser

 Consider this a work in progress at best until I finish writing tests for everything.
 Proof of concept basically.
-It "works" for varying definitions of work.
+It "works" for varying definitions of the word.

 Why not rbenv?

-I don't like shims that are shell wrappers, and no need to exec a shell just to exec ruby.
+I don't like shims that are shell wrappers, and there really is no need to exec a shell just to exec ruby.

 Why not rvm?

 More complicated that it needs to be.
-I like simple.

 Why not perlbrew?

 About the same, plus this is all in one.

+Why not chruby?

+Well to be honest I would use that if all I wanted was to deal with just switching rubies.
+But I have a bug up my ass that I want something that does perl/python(not yet)/ruby all in one.
+So here we are.

 Why use this instead?

-It's a few lines of semi-simple shell that modifies your running shells $PATH.
+It's a few lines of semi-simple(ish) shell that modifies the running shells $PATH.
 Outside of typing export PATH=/foo/bar/baz/bin, this is about the most basic you can make it.
 Its also fast, no fork/execs just to get at your executable.
+Just source orb.sh in and start choosing things.

 # How do I use it?